-Consistent with our mission of transforming peoples' lives through the sharing of classical music, Coastal Concerts engages in several activities in the community.
-These include the awarding of scholarships to promising young musicians, bringing our performers into local schools to offer master classes and perform, collecting gently used instruments from local residents to give to students who can't afford to purchase an instrument, and providing performance opportunities in different venues for rising artists.
+Coastal Concerts is committed to its mission of transforming peoples' lives through the sharing of classical music, and in addition to presenting 6-7 world class artists in concert each season, engages in many activities in the community.
+These include the awarding of scholarships to promising young musicians, bringing our performers into local schools and community agencies to offer master classes and perform, collecting gently used instruments from local residents to give to students who can't afford to purchase an instrument, offering after school music education program for students, and providing performance opportunities in different venues for rising artists.
 Each of these activities is described below in detail.

-Students compete only against those in their own age group and the scholarships awarded are based upon performance.
+Students compete only against those in their own age group and the scholarships awarded are based upon written essay and musical performance.
 The Scholarship Awards can be used for music camps, university courses, instrument purchase/repair, or music lessons.
-The scholarship application period runs from November 1st, to February 1st each year.
-Scholarship decisions are made in February and the Awards are given at the last concert of the season.
+The scholarship application period runs from November 15th to February 15th each year.
+Scholarship decisions are made in February and the awards are given at the last concert of the season.

-Click here to see the current and past scholarship winners.
+Click on the links provided to see the current and past scholarship winners.

 School Concerts and Master Classes

 Coastal Concerts hosts at least two community outreach programs or master classes by our artists each season.
 During the 2022-23 season, there were two outstanding outreach programs.